Moral hazard: Economic theory

 In economic theory, moral hazard is a situation in which the behavior of one party may change to the detriment of another after the transaction has taken place.
 For example, a person with insurance against automobile theft may be less cautious about locking their car because the negative consequences of vehicle theft are now (partially) the responsibility of the insurance company.
 A party makes a decision about how much risk to take, while another party bears the costs if things go badly, and the party insulated from risk behaves differently from how it would if it were fully exposed to the risk.

-Agency theory is a key conept used to explore and resolve issues that have arisen within the relationship of agents and principals.
-The theory is subdivided into two categories: (1) the adverse selection model and; (2) the moral hazard model.
-Adverse selection arises when two parties hold unequal or assymetric information.
-In the instance of contract theory (which encompases agency theory), in the adverse selection model the agent holds private information before the contract is created with the principal, whereas in the moral hazard model the agent is informed privately after the contract is created.
+In microeconomics, agency theory analyses the relationship between the principal, the party who delegates decision making authority, and the agent, who executes the service.
+This theory is a key concept used to explore and resolve issues that have arisen within the relationship of agents and principals, which is known as the principal-agent problem.
+The theory is subdivided into two categories: (1) the moral hazard model and; (2) the adverse selection model.
+To summarise the latter, adverse selection arises when two parties hold unequal or asymmetric information.
+In the instance of contract theory (which encompasses agency theory), in the adverse selection model the agent holds private information before the contract is created with the principal, whereas in the moral hazard model the agent is informed of the withheld information privately after the contract is created with the principal.

 According to contract theory moral hazard results from a situation in which a hidden action occurs.
 Bengt Holmström said this:

 Moral hazard can be divided into two types when it involves asymmetric information (or lack of verifiability) of the outcome of a random event.
 An ex ante moral hazard is a change in behavior prior to the outcome of the random event, whereas ex post involves behavior after the outcome.
-For example, in the case of a health insurance company insuring an individual during a specific time period, the final health of the individual can be thought of as the outcome.
+For instance, in the case of a health insurance company insuring an individual during a specific time period, the final health of the individual can be thought of as the outcome.
 The individual taking greater risks during the period would be ex-ante moral hazard whereas lying about a fictitious health problem to defraud the insurance company would be ex post moral hazard.
 A second example is the case of a bank making a loan to an entrepreneur for a risky business venture.
 The entrepreneur becoming overly risky would be ex ante moral hazard, but willful default (wrongly claiming the venture failed when it was profitable) is ex post moral hazard.